tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <img src="{{site.baseurl}}/assets/img/assignments/week-03/kerf-1.jpg" class="img-fluid w-100"/>
 <p>For acrylic 3mm, the joint of the hexagons with <strong>0.40mm</strong> kerf width was almost-there, but it was still barely loose.
 Then I used a caliper to measure carefully some dimensions, and after doing some annoying maths, the kerf for acrylic 3mm should be somewhere in between of <strong>0.40mm</strong> and <strong>0.45mm.</strong></p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/kerf-2.jpg" class="img-fluid w-100"/>
 <p>Another thing I noticed after the test was that the surface of the material is also an important factor in making the joint stronger.
 Cardboard is a soft and flexible material, therefore we can squeeze the parts a bit and they can fit together, and so a slightly tight joint doesn't matter.
 Plywood is a rigid material, so we need to be a bit more precise.
 However, the rough surface of plywood can help increase adhesion, which is very helpful in the case of loose joints.
-For acrylic with a smooth surface, the accuracy of kerf width needs to be increased, since the 2 pieces will slide out very easily if the actual kerf is just slightly bigger than the designed one.</p>
+For acrylic with a smooth surface, the accuracy of kerf width needs to be increased, since the 2 pieces will slide out very easily if the actual kerf is just slightly bigger than the estimated one.</p>
 <p></p>
 <h6>Result of living hinge test</h6>
 <p>The templates I used for the living hinge test were: straight intersecting lines with different gap values of 3mm, 6mm, and 12mm (yeah I know it was stupid to go with 12mm, but it was for the sake of learning); wavy cut lines; cross/honeycomb cut lines; and large hexagons/honeycombs.</p>